oscardelalanza/testing-js/README.md

 ## Getting Started

-This is a project for is a testing practice of the following:
+This is a testing practice project of the following:

 - `Capitalize(string)` takes a string and returns that string with the first character capitalized.